belltastic/laravel/README.md

 composer require belltastic/laravel
 ```

-You can publish the config file with:
+And then publish the config file with:
 ```bash
 php artisan vendor:publish --tag="belltastic-config"
 ```

-These are the contents of the published config file:
+For reference, here are the contents of the published config file:

 ```php
 <?php